logicxd/TicTacToeAI/README.md

 This reduced the amount of boards at initial load to **85,088**!
 With this method, it was a faster initial load, with the downside of having to load every bot's turn, which wasn't bad because the number of boards needed to make for future moves are a lot smaller.

-This is an overestimated table of the number of boards made with Alpha-Beta pruning at every round.
+This is an overestimated number of boards made with Alpha-Beta pruning at every round.

 Round   |  # of boards
 ---     | ---